 You don’t have to interview all stakeholders.
 This practice should be limited to highly influential stakeholders and is to be done on a one-to-one basis.
 By interviewing the experts, you can gain a great deal of information about the stakeholders.

 During the interview, you should ask open ended questions and you can keep one team member with you to note down important points.

 Conduct Brainstorming Sessions

-A brainstorming session is a good tool to collect information on any given subject.
+Conducting a brainstorming session is a good method to collect information on any given subject.
 You can use this tool to identify stakeholders for your project.
 You can hold brainstorming sessions with your team members and experts.

 During a brainstorming session, try to find the answers to the following questions: